 18) Vegetable Fried Rice

-If you use fresh rice and spread it out to dry for a minute, it can still work, even though it is not as good as cold leftover rice.
-Prepare the frozen mixed vegetables, then combine them with the rice and soy sauce to your liking.
-Afterward, just crack an egg into the pan and stir it.
-This kind of dinner looks nice enough to serve guests and uses various leftovers.
-A little sesame oil will give it that nice restaurant aroma.
+Not as great as cold leftover rice, but fresh rice will work (just spread it out to dry for a minute).
+Then prepare your frozen mixed vegetables and combine them with the rice and soy sauce as you please.
+After that, just crack an egg into the pan and stir.
+This dinner is nice enough to serve to guests and uses up a variety of leftovers.
+A little sesame oil will add the lovely restaurant smell.

 19) Polenta Bowls

-Polenta, or cornmeal mush, is an inexpensive and satisfying meal, especially warm in the winter months.
-Just stir it until it gets creamy, then add marinrara and cheese if you have some.
-I like it with sautéed onions or mushrooms, but some even just a straight marinara sauce is good.
-A meal like this allows you to savor the moment, and that is valuable in itself.
+Polenta, aka cornmeal mush, is a cheap, comforting meal, especially warm in the winter.
+Just stir it until it’s creamy, then add some marinara and cheese if you have some.
+I personally enjoy it with sautéed onions or mushrooms, but others prefer it with just a straight marinara sauce, and that’s good too.
+A meal like this enables you to appreciate the moment, and that is valuable in itself.

 20) Peanut Noodles

-Peanut butter, soy sauce, and a little hot water combine into a sauce in no time.
-You can add shredded carrot or cabbage for some crunch.
-If the peanut butter is particularly bitter, I like to add a little sugar or honey.
-It is delicious and disappears before you have a chance to take your seat.
+Peanut butter, soy sauce and a little hot water make a quick sauce.
+For added crunch, feel free to include some shredded carrot or cabbage.
+If the peanut butter is especially bitter, I tend to add some sugar or honey.
+It is very good and will be gone before you can even sit down.

 21) Chicken And Rice

-Drumstick prices are all about timing; though they often go on sale for $5.
-Roast until crispy skin and juicy meat are achieved, seasoning well with salt, pepper, garlic powder, and paprika.
-It may look like you put in a lot of effort when in fact you just paired it with rice and a frozen veggie.
-Substitute the chicken for beans if prices for chicken in your area are ridiculous.
+Drumstick prices are no exception to the rules of supply and demand.
+They often go on sale for $5.
+Roast until the skin is crispy and the meat is juicy.
+Season with salt, pepper, garlic powder, and paprika.
+You may have the appearance of having to put in a significant effort, when, in reality, you only paired it with rice and a frozen vegetable.
+If the price of chicken in your area is absurd, feel free to substitute the chicken for beans.

 22) Vegetable Frittata

-As long as you don’t plan to make eggs the only source of protein for the week, eggs can be cost-effective for various families.
-Sauté any vegetables you have.
+If you don’t plan on making eggs the only source of protein for the week, eggs can save a number of families some cash.
+Sauté any vegetables that you have on hand.
 Then, add some beaten eggs, and cook gently until they are set.
-When it comes to frittatas, I think everyone has encountered ones that were a little too brown on the bottom—but that is all made up for when the ketchup comes out.
-It makes the meal feel complete, and like we’re not just cleaning out the fridge (even though we really are fridge cleaning).
+When it comes to frittatas, I think everyone has come across ones that were a tad too browned on the bottom, but that is all made up for when the ketchup comes out.
+It makes the meal feel complete, like we’re not just cleaning out the fridge (even though we are definitely fridge cleaning).

 23) Sausage And Cabbage